getcarina/getcarina.com/_tutorials/2016-03-10-schedule-tasks-cron.md

     ```bash
     mkdir -p tasks/{15min,hourly,daily,weekly,monthly}
     ```
-1. Create a file named `hello-world` in the `tasks/15min` folder, with the following contents:
+1. Create a file named `get-servicenet-ip` in the `tasks/15min` folder, with the following contents:

     ```bash
     #!/bin/sh

-    docker run --rm hello-world
+    echo "Public IP: $(docker run --rm --net=host racknet/ip service ipv4)"
     ```

-    This very simple shell script will run the official [`hello-world`](https://hub.docker.com/_/hello-world/) Docker image.
+    This very simple shell script will run the [`racknet/ip`](https://hub.docker.com/r/racknet/ip/) Docker image and display the ServiceNet address of the node on which it runs.
 Because you created the file in `tasks/15min/`, cron will run this script every 15 minutes.
 You can place files in the other directories you created to have them run every hour, day, week, or month as the names of each directory indicate.

+    **Caution:** Later, When you add your own files to the directories in `tasks/`, be sure that they don't have filename extensions.
+This implementation of cron will not run files that have filename extensions.

 1. Create a file named `Dockerfile` with the following contents: